microsoft/FabricRTA-in-a-Day/Lab4.md

 By default the events for five random instances for the previous 24 hours are displayed in the chart.
 You can change this using the population selector and time selectors above the card.

- - ## Challenge 16: Create Data Activator Trigger
+ - ## Challenge 16: Create and Test Data Activator Trigger

 Triggers are where you specify the values you want to select from events, the conditions you want to detect, and the actions you want Data Activator to take.